Superfields, nilpotent superfields and superschemes: Acknowledgements

 \section{Acknowledgements}

 I would like to thank the Department of Physics and Astronomy and the Department of Mathematics of UCLA for their kind hospitality during the realization of this work.

 I'm indebted to S. Ferrara and V. S. Varadarajan for invaluable discussions.
 I also would like to mention an inspirational conversation about fermions and observables that I maintained many years ago at CERN with R. Stora.
+I specially want to thank P. Deligne for suggesting an approximation to superfields more natural and elegant than our the previous version, that considered only Grassmann algebras.

-This work has been supported in part by grants FIS2011-29813-C02-02, FIS2014-57387-C3-1 and SEV-2014-0398 of the Ministerio de Econom\'{\i}a y Competitividad (Spain) and European Funds for Regional Development, European Union -A way to construct Europe.
+This work has been supported in part by grants FIS2011-29813-C02-02, FIS2014-57387-C3-1, FIS2017-84440-C2-1-P and SEV-2014-0398 of the Ministerio de Econom\'{\i}a y Competitividad (Spain) and European Funds for Regional Development, European Union -A way to construct Europe- and by Generalitat Valenciana through the project SEJI/2017/042.